PawelK2012/Budget-web-client/README.md

  <code> npm start  </code>

-#Compile SASS files with Gulp
+#Compile SASS with Gulp

 Inside project directory run command <code> gulp </code>.
-This will run Gulp task to watch all SASS files and concat them into one CSS file.
+This will run Gulp task to watch all SASS and concat them into one CSS file.

  <code> gulp </code>